Advanced Control¶

 Once you’ve executed this code in Jupyter Notebook, all subsequent positional calculations for this reservoir in slot 2 will be adjusted 0.1 mm to the right, 0.2 mm to the back, and 0.3 mm up.

-Remember, you should only add set_offset() commands to protocols run outside of the Opentrons App.
-And you should follow the behavior of Labware Position Check, i.e., do not reuse offset measurements unless they apply to the same labware in the same deck slot on the same robot.
+commands will override any labware offsets set by running Labware Position Check in the Opentrons App.
+And you should follow the behavior of Labware Position Check, i.e., do not reuse offset measurements unless they apply to the same labware type in the same deck slot on the same robot.

 Warning